garfieldmaitland/c-programming-journey/notes/git-guide.md

 - New: Push branch, create PR, merge via GitHub
 - git push origin feature/the-feature-name
 - Then: Use GitHub web interface to merge
+- Then: Delete the local branch (if needed)